 Lymph nodes play a key role in the spread of cancer.
 That’s because the lymphatic system can transport cancer cells to distant organs.
 Once this occurs, the cancer is generally considered inoperable and terminal.

 That’s why beginning treatment soon after diagnosis is essential to living longer.
 The key is to remove as much of the cancerous growth as possible before it spreads to other areas of the body.

 Patients with minor lymph node involvement often live more than two years.
 This compares to a 13-month average for patients with more extensive involvement of nearby lymph nodes.

 Even if the cancer has not spread to the lymph nodes, surgery may not be an option for some stage 3B patients if tumors have grown too far to be removed completely.

 “When I was first diagnosed with stage 3 inoperable cancer and told I had a year to live, I figured I’d better hurry up and try to finish this house quickly.
 But now, things have changed.
 My goal is to make it to the 10-year mark.”

 — Russell Lamkins, diagnosed with pleural mesothelioma in 2014Read Russell’s Story

 Survival statistics cannot predict how long a person will live.

-All patients with stage 3 mesothelioma have varying factors, including age, gender, cancer cell type, response to treatment and overall health, that can affect prognosis and life expectancy.
+All patients with stage 3 mesothelioma have varying factors that can affect prognosis and life expectancy.
+These factors include age, gender, cancer cell type, response to treatment and overall health.

 Certain patients respond particularly well to treatment and outlive their prognosis by years.